EHfive/rtl8152-led-ctrl/README.md

   Raw register value: 0xe0087
 ```

-The LED configuration would be lost on NIC power down.
-To make this kind of persists, add an udev rule to set LED configuration whenever the USB NIC plugged in.
-For NixOS, your can set this rule in `services.udev.extraRules`, see [example](https://github.com/EHfive/flakes/blob/c19876ecbb448144bedc3de9302eec6b21fd16f8/machines/r2s/hardware.nix#L79-L81) in my config.
+Note the LED configuration would be lost on NIC power down.
+Therefore to make it kind of persists, we can add an udev rule to set LED configuration whenever the USB NIC plugged in.
+For NixOS, you can set this rule in `services.udev.extraRules`, see [example](https://github.com/EHfive/flakes/blob/c19876ecbb448144bedc3de9302eec6b21fd16f8/machines/r2s/hardware.nix#L79-L81) in my config.

 ```
 # /etc/udev/rules.d/99-rtl8152-led-ctrl.rules